PlayStation Network: History

 Launched in the year 2000, Sony's second home console, the PlayStation 2, had rudimentary online features in select games via its online networks.
 It required a network adaptor, which was available as an add-on for original models and integrated into the hardware on slimline models.
 However, Sony provided no unified service for the system, so support for network features was specific to each game and third-party server, and there was no interoperability of cross-game presence.
 Five years later during the development stage for its third home console, the PlayStation 3, Sony expressed their intent to build upon the functionality of its predecessor by creating a new interconnected service that keeps users constantly in touch with a "PlayStation World" network.
 In March 2006, Sony officially introduced its unified online service, tentatively named "PlayStation Network Platform".
 A list of supporting features was announced at the Tokyo Game Show later the same year.

 Sony launched an optional premium subscription service on top of the free PSN service in June 2010.
 Known as PlayStation Plus, the system provides access to exclusive content, complementary games, regular store discounts, and early access to forthcoming games.

 Following a security intrusion, the PlayStation Network had a temporary suspension of operation which began on April 20, 2011, and affected 77 million registered accounts.
 Lasting 23 days, this outage was the longest amount of time the PSN had been offline since its inception in 2006.
 Sony reported that user data had been obtained during the intrusion.
-In June 2011, Sony launched a "Welcome Back" program following the outage, allowing all PSN subscribers who joined prior to April 20 to download two free PlayStation 3 titles and two free PlayStation Portable games.
+In June 2011, Sony launched a "Welcome Back" program following the outage, allowing all PSN subscribers who joined before April 20 to download two free PlayStation 3 titles and two free PlayStation Portable games.
 Users also received 30 free days of PlayStation Plus, while users who were already subscribed before the outage got 60 free days.
 After the disruption, Sony changed the PlayStation Network's license agreement to legally bar users from filing lawsuits and joining class action lawsuits without first trying to resolve issues with an arbitrator.

 The PlayStation Network was now run by both Sony Computer Entertainment and Sony Network Entertainment International.
-From February 8, 2012, PSN accounts were converted into Sony Entertainment Network accounts, which had newly launched, to be used with all other online media services offered by the Sony Entertainment Network.
+From February 8, 2012, PSN accounts were converted into Sony Entertainment Network accounts, which had been newly launched, to be used with all other online media services offered by the Sony Entertainment Network.